Jann Aldredge-Clanton

-Jann Aldredge-Clanton (born 1946 in Abilene, Texas) is an ordained Christian minister, author, teacher, and chaplain, who leads workshops and conferences throughout the United States.
-She has authored nine books, three hymnbooks, a children's musical, and a children's songbook.
-She has also published many articles in publications such as Christian Feminism Today, The Journal of Pastoral Care, The Christian Ministry, and Patheos.
-She specializes in feminist theology and inclusive worship resources.
+Peggy Jannine Aldredge-Clanton, known as Jann Aldredge-Clanton(May 3, 1946 - September 20, 2024) was an ordained Christian minister, author, teacher, and chaplain, who led workshops and conferences throughout the United States.
+She authored eleven books, six songbooks, a children's musical, and a children's songbook.
+She also published many articles in publications such as Christian Feminism Today, The Journal of Pastoral Care, The Christian Ministry, and Patheos.
+She specialized in feminist theology and inclusive worship resources.

-Ordained in the Alliance of Baptists, she ministers in ecumenical and interfaith settings.
-She serves as co-chair of the national ecumenical, multicultural Equity for Women in the Church Community, on the council of Evangelical and Ecumenical Women's Caucus-Christian Feminism Today; adjunct professor at Richland College in Dallas, Texas; and on the Dallas Workers’ Rights Board.
+Ordained in the Alliance of Baptists, she ministered in ecumenical and interfaith settings.
+She served as co-chair of the national ecumenical, multicultural Equity for Women in the Church Community, on the council of Evangelical and Ecumenical Women's Caucus-Christian Feminism Today; adjunct professor at Richland College in Dallas, Texas; and on the Dallas Workers’ Rights Board.

-Her diverse career includes serving as consultant in the internship programs at Perkins School of Theology in Dallas and Brite Divinity School; associate pastor, St. John's United Methodist Church in Waco, Texas; executive director, Waco Conference of Christians and Jews; Pastoral Counselor, Samaritan Counseling Center of Central Texas; chaplain, Baylor University Medical Center at Dallas and Hillcrest Baptist Medical Center in Waco; English professor, Dallas Baptist University.
+Her career has included roles as a consultant for internship programs at the Perkins School of Theology in Dallas and Brite Divinity School; associate pastor at St. John’s United Methodist Church in Waco, Texas; executive director of the Waco Conference of Christians and Jews; pastoral counselor at the Samaritan Counseling Center of Central Texas; chaplain at the Baylor University Medical Center at Dallas and at Hillcrest Baptist Medical Center in Waco; and professor of English at Dallas Baptist University.